DevChanQ/react-native-svg-editor/README.md

 }
 ~~~

+## Live Demo

+You can try out the SVG Editor app on [Google Play](https://play.google.com/store/apps/details?id=com.thumbnaillab) and [Apple App Store](https://apps.apple.com/us/app/svg-editor-graphic-ui-design/id1624759841).
+React Native SVG Editor is the core that powers everything related to svg editing.

 ## Contribute

-This library was originally built for in-house use.
-The documentation is minimal so contributions are welcomed.
+This project was originally created for my personal applications.
+It was getting harder as harder to maintain as the size of the library grew, so I figured it's best to make the library open sourced so anyone interested can take part in the project.
+Documentation is minimal so contributions are welcomed.
 Please support the project by making Issues and PRs.